CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{< tabs "TabID29 ">}}
 {{< tab "NVUE Commands ">}}

-If you set the link speed for a port and leave the default auto-negotiation setting (ON) or set auto-negotiation ON, the link comes up with auto-negotiation ON and the switch advertises the configured link speed setting to the other side of the connection.
+If you set the link speed for a port and leave the default auto-negotiation setting (`on`) or set auto-negotiation `on`, the link comes up with auto-negotiation `on` and the switch advertises the configured link speed setting to the other side of the connection.

 ```
 cumulus@switch:~$ nv set interface swp1 link speed 400G